-Many patients have been turning to Stem Cell Therapy as a better alternative to surgery.
+Many patients have been turning to Cell Therapy as a better alternative to surgery.

 Wrist and hand pain can be the result of an injury, such as a fracture or a sprain, or of a medical condition, such as arthritis, osteoarthritis, or tendonitis.
 Surgery is often recommended as a treatment for several wrist and hand conditions.
 However, surgery requires hospitalization and the recovery may be relatively slow.
 There are always risks and complications associated with surgery, such as post-surgical pain, reactions to anesthesia, infections, or nerve damage, for example.
 Furthermore, in many cases, wrist and hand functionality may not be fully recovered after surgery.

-How Does Stem Cell Therapy for Hand and Wrist Pain Work?
+How Does Cellular Therapy for Hand and Wrist Pain Work?

-At the Boston Stem Cell Center, we utilize the patient’s stem cells to help repair the damaged wrist and hand tissues naturally.
-Stem cells can be retrieved from the bone marrow and fat.
+We utilize the patient’s own cells to help repair the damaged wrist and hand tissues naturally.
+These cells can be retrieved from the bone marrow.
 They are aspirated with minimal discomfort, and then injected into the injured area of wrist or hand along with concentrated platelet rich plasma.
-Platelet rich plasma is a portion of the patient’s own blood that has a high concentration of growth factors that can activate stem cells and prompt them to produce additional growth factors and anti-inflammatory molecules.
-Platelet rich plasma is obtained by a simple method of centrifuging of a blood sample
+Platelet rich plasma is a portion of the patient’s own blood that has a high concentration of growth factors that can activate the cells and prompt them to produce additional growth factors and anti-inflammatory molecules.
+Platelet rich plasma is obtained by a simple method of centrifuging of a blood sample.

-With the support of platelet rich plasma, stem cells will provide the precursor cells for tissue repair and will also change the environment in the injured tissue from inflammatory to healing and regenerating.
-This will promote healing of the damaged area of the wrist or hand by stimulating cellular proliferation and local repair processes, and by reducing inflammation, resulting in pain relief and improved function.
+With the support of platelet rich plasma, cellular therapy may provide the precursor cells for tissue repair and may also change the environment in the injured tissue from inflammatory to healing and regenerating.
+Over time, the cells can potentially repair and regenerate the damaged tissues, resulting in relief of pain and improvement in mobility and function.

-Typically, a single stem cell injection should be sufficient to yield good results for most problems.
-Frequently we add platelet rich plasma injections to reinforce the activity of stem cells.
-We do all our stem cell procedures under ultrasound or X-Ray fluoroscopic guidance to increase accuracy and decrease the likelihood of complications.
+Typically, a single cellular injection should be sufficient to yield good results for most problems.
+Frequently we add platelet rich plasma injections to reinforce the activity of the cells.
+We do all our cell procedures under ultrasound or X-Ray fluoroscopic guidance to increase accuracy and decrease the likelihood of complications.

 ENJOY LIFE AGAIN WITHOUT PAIN OR SURGERY